zepherine2006DEV/learning-react-tdd/README.md

 ## Learning React TDD

 The goal of this project is to learn about test driving the development of a React app, so that I can apply a good development process to front end work I do.
-I've used create-react-app to bootstrap the application.
+I've used create-react-app to bootstrap the application, then modified it extensively, based on the tutorial from Pluralsight.
+You can see the evolution of the app through the git commits.

+## How to Install

+1) Clone the project.
+2) Run npm install to get all the dependencies.

+## How to Run

+1) npm start

+## Technology Used

 I've used enzyme for shallow rendering of components, to enable components to be tested in isolation.

-## Technology Used

 React 16.9
 Enzyme 3.10.0